 Unless otherwise stipulated in the Finnish Limited Liability Companies Act, the notice of the Annual General Meeting is sent to shareholders no earlier than two (2) months and no later than nine (9) days before the record date of the General Meeting.
 Notices are posted to the addresses listed in the shareholder list, or published as an announcement in at least one nationwide newspaper designated by the Board of Directors.
+Notices are posted to shareholders who are registered in the book-entry system maintained by Euroclear Finland Ltd on the General Meeting record date.
 The record date of the meeting is eight (8) business days before the meeting.
 The notice includes the agenda for the meeting.